Brahma from Mirpur-Khas

 It was found in a field near Mirpur-Khas as first reported by Henry Cousens in 1929.
 Some report it as having been found at Brahmanabad.
 It is now displayed at The National Museum of Pakistan in Karachi.

 Few metal statues this large have survived from Gupta art, and even fewer with a Hindu subject.
 Descriptions of the material vary, as is often the case with copper alloy objects; it is variously called bronze, brass, copper and gilt bronze.
 If it was gilded, little of this remains.

 Description

 The four-headed Brahma bronze statue has a height over 3 feet.
 Brahma is normally four-headed in free-standing sculpture, but often three-headed in reliefs.
 He is shown standing with two hands, wearing a dhoti and a yajnopavita but without any ornaments.
 Vasudeva Sharana Agrawala calls it "an exceptionally good specimen of the art of metal-casting in this period". Śrīrāma and Śaṅkara Goyala term is "true memorial of Gupta metalsmith's artistic genius".
 It is said to the best example of Gupta art in Sindh.

 The object suggests that Sindh was a major centre of metalworking.

-Comparison with related art

-Brahma from Mirpur Khas has been widely used by art historians for comparison with other artwork of historical significance.
+The Brahma from Mirpur Khas has been widely used by art historians for comparison with other artwork of historical significance.